poker

 Game Objective

 The basic game of Poker continues for several rounds among 2-10 players.
 A standard 52-card deck is used to deal cards.
 The goal of each player is to form the best 5-card hand at the poker table.
-Accordingly, each player makes bets based on how strong card pairs he has.
-The player who has the best card hand wins the hand along with the pot money.
+Accordingly, each player makes bets based on how strong their hand is.
+The player who has the best poker hand wins the hand along with the pot money.

-Mathematics is a key component of poker strategy and can give players a significant advantage over those who do not use mathematical concepts in their play.
+Mathematics is a key component of poker strategy and can give players a significant advantage to make informed decisions over those who do not use mathematical concepts in their play.

 Poker Math – Basics